How to Delete an SMS in Kotlin

 HTTP API url to use send sms from Kotlin

-To delete SMS with Kotlin, your Kotlin will will have to issue an HTTP request to the SMS gateway.
+To delete SMS with Kotlin, your Kotlin will have to issue an HTTP request to the SMS gateway.
 The API url is shown below.
 Note that the IP address (127.0.0.1) should be replaced to the IP address of your SMS gateway.
 If Ozeki SMS Gateway is installed on the same computer where the JavaScript sms application is running, this can be 127.0.0.1.
-If it is installed on a different computer it should be the IP address of that computer.
+If it is installed on a different computer, it should be the IP address of that computer.

 http://127.0.0.1:9509/api?action=rest